flipacholas/Architecture-of-consoles/articles/xbox.md

 {{< tab name="CISC or RISC" >}}

 {{% inner_markdown %}}
 All of the competitor's consoles previously analysed contain a **RISC** CPU whereas Intel's x86 ones are **CISC**.
 RISC CPUs are known for having a simplified instruction set compared to CISC CPUs.
-This includes, for instance, not featuring instructions that operate values directly from memory (as opposed to registers).
+This includes, for instance, not providing instructions that operate values directly from memory (as opposed to only using registers).

 One of the advantages of RISC processors is that their simplistic approach enables its CPUs to be designed with a modular sense, which in turn can be exploited to improve performance with parallelism techniques.
-This is why we have seen CPUs like MIPS and PowerPC debuting pipelining, superscalar, out-of-order, branch prediction, etc. On the other side, 'CISC' processors were design many years before the RISC processors appeared and aimed to solve different needs.
+This is why we have seen CPUs like MIPS and PowerPC debuting pipeline stages, superscalar designs, out-of-order execution, branch prediction, etc. On the other side, 'CISC' processors were design many years before the RISC processors appeared and aimed to solve different needs.
 Consequently, their designs are not as flexible as RISC ones.

-Back to the original question, the P6 is an interesting design, because while the CPU only understands a CISC instruction set (x86), it interprets the ISA using **microcode** (called 'micro-operations') and the unit that executes that code is built around the guidelines of RISC.
+Back to the original question, the P6 is an interesting design, because while this CPU only understands a CISC instruction set (x86), it interprets x86 using **microcode** (called 'micro-operations') and the unit that executes that code is built around the guidelines of RISC.
 All in all, this allows Intel to apply the optimisations of RISC processors while keeping a 'CISC layer' for compatibility with x86.

 Microcode is already embedded in the silicon but it can be patched, allowing Intel to fix its CPUs after production whenever a bug or a security vulnerability is discovered.
-If you have read previous articles (i.e. N64 or PS2), bear in mind that Intel's microcode is **not publicly accessible** (let alone documented) and Intel is its solely 'maintainer'.
+If you have read previous articles (i.e. [N64]({{< ref "nintendo-64" >}}) or [PS2]({{< ref "playstation-2" >}})), bear in mind that Intel's microcode is **not publicly accessible** (let alone documented) and Intel is its solely 'maintainer'.
 {{% /inner_markdown %}}

 {{< /tab >}}